telerik/winforms-docs/richtexteditor/localization.md

 {{endregion}}

->important You can download a xml file that contains all the currently used strings from here:           [Strings file](http://www.telerik.com/docs/default-source/ui-for-winforms/richtextboxstrings.zip?sfvrsn=2)
+>important You can download a XML file that contains all the currently used strings from here: [Strings file](http://www.telerik.com/docs/default-source/ui-for-winforms/richtextboxstrings.zip?sfvrsn=2)
 >

 >note As of R2 2015 __RichTextBoxLocalizationProvider__ contains all strings related to the __RadRichTextEditorRibbonUI__ as well.
 >

 Another approach is to create a custom localization provider class which inherits __RichTextBoxLocalizationProvider__.
 In it you should just override the __GetLocalizedString__  method and return the localized string depending on current id.

 {{source=..\SamplesCS\RichTextEditor\Localization.cs region=custom}}
 {{source=..\SamplesVB\RichTextEditor\Localization.vb region=custom}}